ade-ghub/anomaly-detection/README.md

 ```
 # Description of the project

+N.B: The project is not live on Azure cloud now; however, following the steps below, the project can be re-run.

-The names of the major components used in the experiment in cloud is given in the table below.
+The names of the major components used in the project in cloud is given in the table below.

 | Components | Name | Description |
 | --- | --- | --- |